Cadet College Petaro: Academics

-Shahbaz House was created in as an entity in 1965, but a proper building for the house was constructed the year 1975.
-This was meant to be solely to house Class 7 cadets, to prepare them to become proper regular cadets a year later.
-This concept was developed to give opportunity to boys from underdeveloped rural areas.
-However, due to malpractices by college administration in later years, many sons of rich landlords availed this opportunity as they were unable to get in through competitive examinations.
-Therefore, in the year 2000, the Board of Governors decided to abolish this scheme as it did not benefit the segment of the population it was intended for.
-Shahbaz House was declared a regular house with cadets from all classes henceforth.

-In 2007, on the occasion of Cadet College Petaro's golden jubilee, General Pervez Musharraf, who was the chief guest on the occasion, announced the construction of a new house, which was named Sachal Sarmast House after the famous Sufi poet from Sindh.

 Campus

 The campus is founded near the town Petaro, which is part of the District Jamshoro.
 The campus is practically a small township with its own electricity, water supply, sewerage, security and other infrastructure.
 The campus is divided into 4 parts, which are Staff Quarters, Cadets Area, Sports Grounds and College Premises.
 The college also has a parade ground, which hosts the Adjutant Parade and Principal Parade.

 Administration

 The college is governed by an autonomous board of governors, headed by the Commander Karachi (COMKAR) of the Pakistan Navy as its chairman.
 Since 1975, the principal of the college has been an officer of the Pakistan Navy as well.
 The adjutants have been either from Pakistan Army (1957-1970 and 2010 onwards) or Pakistan Navy (1970–2010).